lkodinsson/MARS/Fantasy/Talents.md

 You always have craft materials available as long as you have your belongings, and all new crafts are made with partial progress for free.

+At least one craft check must be made to qualify for the free progress.
+This free bonus is applied before the results of that craft roll, but only if that roll succeeds or better (and is paid for).

 ##### Table: Craft Preparation Steps & Cost
 | Step Cost | Total Cost | Free Progress |
 |:-:|:-:|:-:|